 At UnityPoint Clinic, we believe that having a healthy relationship with your provider is the ideal way to keep you living well and taking a proactive approach to your healthcare.
 We encourage open conversations, yearly physicals, and the touch base through our MyUnityPoint patient portal if you need a question answered (it's an instant messenger, so no appointment needed).
 And better yet, you can download the app on your phone, just search "MyChart".
+Once you are signed up, you can schedule and reschedule your appointments through MyChart.

 If you're currently not feeling well or have a chronic health condition, we are here for you and want to help know you matter the most.
 We work hand in hand with our specialists at Blank Children's Hospital as well as facilities in our network to make sure you are receiving the best referrals and the best health care.
 You are our main priority.
 We make it easy for you to find a doctor with locations throughout the Des Moines Metro and more than 1000 providers and specialists to choose from within our Des Moines system.
 Your doctor may be just around the corner.